Skip to main content

 • Optimize icon/image sizes by target use.

-• Limit WAR exposure to required assets.
+• Limit web-accessible resources (WAR) exposure to required assets.

 • Keep public assets intentional; remove stale files.